allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Concept.
 The Mission Board \(MB\) is used to build a flying schedule.
 Individual missions are created as either single sorties, formations, or trips.
 Airspace sortie events are added here.
 Once the missions are created in the MB, Crew and Loads are scheduled to those missions in the Flying Schedule module.
 You can tailor the MB to your flying mission.

-How do I setup the MB?
-Fol owing are the steps needed to configure the MB for your unique flight scheduling operation.
+How do I setup the MB?  following are the steps needed to configure the MB for your unique flight scheduling operation.
 However, you may not need to do them if someone in your office has created a MB

 template.
 To find out, go to MB> Tools> Template Manager and see if your office has a template listed.
 It would normally be named something like “757TS Flight Scheduling”.
 If so, go ahead and Open it, close the MB, and come back to the MB.
 If you applied a template, you should skip the steps below.